 Theodore Paradise, Senior Vice President Transmission Strategy and Counsel, Anbaric

-In late 2018 –early 2019, PJM and ISO New England published fuel security analyses.
+PJM and ISO New England are actively engaged in discussions with stakeholders around fuel security.
+Each RTO/ISO has published fuel security analyses.
 PJM concluded that while there is no imminent threat, fuel security is an important component of reliability and resilience – especially if multiple risks come to fruition.
 PJM underscored the importance taking proactive measures to value fuel security attributes through competitive wholesale markets.
-ISO New England’s study illustrated the number and duration of energy shortfalls that could occur during the winter period in 2024/2025 if certain conditions developed, which would require implementation of emergency procedures to maintain reliability.
-This panel will focus on fuel security in New England and PJM with reaction and perspective on the unique issues.
+ISO New England’s study examined a range of possible winter seasonal and system conditions and, based on the study assumptions, identified risks to reliable operations arising from fuel constraints impacting electric power generators.
+ISO New England is currently working with stakeholders to develop a long-term, market-based solution to energy security risks.
+This panel will provide reaction and perspective on energy/fuel security issues in New England and PJM.

 Chantal Hendrzak, Exec.
 Dir.
 Of Applied Innovation and Market Evolution, PJM